suyixin95/suyixin95.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to my professional portfolio and feel free to connect with me"
+title: "Welcome to My Professional Portfolio"
 excerpt: "About me"
 author_profile: true
 redirect_from: